Uuvana-Studios/Longvinter-server-documentation/docs/linux/setup-vanilla.md

 cp ~/steamcmd/linux64/steamclient.so ~/.steam/sdk64/
 ```

+## Port-forwarding and Firewalls

+If you are running this in your home network it will be necessary to do port forwarding or open ports in your firewall.
+For port forwarding instructions, please refer to the information/documentation provided by your ISP or router/modem manufacturer.

+For opening ports in your linux machine use the following depending on the firewall software you are using:

+!!! warning "**Warning**"

+    In other tutorials it is asked to open the TCP Port 7777, do not do it.
+Unreal Engine doesn't use TCP connections - you would be leaving a unused port open by doing so!

+??? "**IPTables**"

+    ```shell
+    sudo iptables -I INPUT -p udp --dport 7777 -j ACCEPT
+    ```
+    ```shell
+    sudo iptables -I INPUT -p udp --dport 27016 -j ACCEPT
+    ```
+    ```shell
+    sudo iptables -I INPUT -p tcp --dport 27016 -j ACCEPT
+    ```
+    ```shell
+    sudo iptables -I INPUT -p udp --dport 27015 -j ACCEPT
+    ```
+    ```shell
+    sudo iptables -I INPUT -p tcp --dport 27015 -j ACCEPT
+    ```

+??? "**Uncomplicated Firewall (UFW)**"

+    ```shell
+    sudo ufw allow 7777/udp
+    ```
+    ```shell
+    sudo ufw allow 27016
+    ```
+    ```shell
+    sudo ufw allow 27015
+    ```

 ## Installing the server

 In this step let's first return to the steamcmd user home directory: